kiharalab/VESPER/README.md

 (3) For each of the top 10 models from FFT search, VESPER performs 5° local refinement along each axis and then write top 10 models after the refinement into the output file.

-Given a query map, all other maps in the database are ranked by their similarity to the query, which is measured by the normalized z-score of the best superimposition.
-To calculate the normalized z-score, we firstly cluster the best DOT score for each of the sampled rotations using single-linkage clustering at cutoff = 20% * (Maximum DOT score – Minimum DOT score).
-Normalized z-score for the best superimposition is then calculated using mean and standard deviation of the largest cluster.
+Given a query map, all other maps in the database are ranked by their similarity to the query, which is measured by the normalized score Z-score of the best superimposition.
+To calculate the Z-score, we firstly cluster the best DOT score for each of the sampled rotations using single-linkage clustering at cutoff = 20% * (Maximum DOT score – Minimum DOT score).
+Z-score for the best superimposition is then calculated using mean and standard deviation of the largest cluster.

 ## Usage
 (1) Identify the best superimposition between two EM maps by VESPER.